Kate Fauvell is a mother and visual storyteller who combines photography, collage and painting.

 New York City, New York / United States

-Kate was born, raised and currently lived and works in New York City.
+Kate was born, raised and currently lives and works in New York City.
 She has a BFA from Binghamton and an MFA from the Pennsylvania Academy of Fine Arts.
 She is a visual storyteller.
 Her work combines photography, collage and painting to create images that archive time, create nostalgia and explore what it means to be human.

 Kate currently has work in Odetta Digital’s exhibition, Pandemic Proof on Artsy and she is exhibiting work in A-ONE at Silvermine Galleries.
 In 2019, Kate had a solo exhibition at Binghamton University titled, A Love Letter to My City and she collaborated with Artbridge and Google to install work on the Google Building in New York.
 She is a 2018 Pollock Krasner Grant recipient and has received grants from Anonymous Was a Woman, the Artist Fellowship, Rauschenberg Foundation, and the US Swiss Embassy to name a few.